-1. Visit the Heritage SitesNepal is the home to four UNESCO World Heritage Sites (cultural and natural sites) which include the Kathmandu Valley, Lumbini, Sagarmatha National Park, and Chitwan National Park.
+1. Visit the Heritage SitesNepal is home to four UNESCO World Heritage Sites (cultural and natural sites), which include the Kathmandu Valley, Lumbini, Sagarmatha National Park, and Chitwan National Park.
 The Kathmandu Valley itself is home to seven different monuments of cultural importance.

-4. Attend Rato Machendranath JatraAlthough there are no major festivals lined up in the month of June the Rato Machendranath Jatra’s closing ceremony is a must-attend if you are in Patan city or nearby areas.
-The festival honours Lord Machendranath, the Newar god of rain before the monsoon season begins.
-A huge chariot is built for the deity during this period and a procession is taken out during this festive period which begins several weeks earlier and ends in the month of June.
+4. Attend Rato Machendranath JatraAlthough no major festivals are lined up in June, Rato Machendranath Jatra’s closing ceremony is a must-attend if you are in Patan city or nearby areas.
+The festival honors Lord Machendranath, the Newar god of rain, before the monsoon season begins.
+A huge chariot is built for the deity during this period, and a procession is taken out during this festive period, which begins several weeks earlier and ends in June.

-7. Take the Jungle Safari in Chitwan National ParkAlthough the national park is humid throughout the year rain in the month of June provides a sigh of relief.
+7. Take the Jungle Safari in Chitwan National ParkAlthough the national park is humid throughout the year, rain in June provides a sigh of relief.
 Besides the popular jungle safari in the area, you can also visit temples like Devghat Dham and Sadhwat Dham.

-3. The important documents you may need - Passport/Voter ID Card/Govt.
-Employee ID Card (persons aged below 15 and above 65 can also use their Aadhar Card), Emergency Certificate and Identity Certificate issued by the Embassy of India in Kathmandu, Nepal.
+3. The important documents you may need are a passport, voter ID card, and Government.
+Employee ID Card (persons aged below 15 and above 65 can also use their Aadhar Card), Emergency Certificate, and Identity Certificate issued by the Embassy of India in Kathmandu, Nepal.

 4. International roaming charges are expensive in Nepal.
 Opt for a sim card (bundled with data) provided by a local telecom operator such as Ncell, Nepal Telecom, or Smart Telecom.

-Travelling to Nepal in the month of June could be tricky since many trekking routes may get shut down and heavy rainfall might hamper with your visit.
+Traveling to Nepal in June could be tricky since many trekking routes may get shut down and heavy rainfall might hamper your visit.
 So plan well in advance and keep in touch with a tour guide or hotel to get updates on the weather situation.
-That being said, you can surely expect lush greenery, breathtaking views, and some delicious food!
+That said, you can expect lush greenery, breathtaking views, and some delicious food!